wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-strategy/includes/strategy-alignment.md

   - _Example_: Contoso Electronics' Sales team.
 - **Business outcome**: The outcome itself, or otherwise, the specific measurement or result that you are trying to produce.
   - _Example_: ROI, time back, and process management.
-- **Business drivers**: The challenges that your organization is currently facing, as well as the desired opportunities of this particular outcome.
+- **Business drivers**: The challenges that your organization is currently facing and the opportunities of this particular outcome.
   - _Example_: Time spent on processes instead of selling.
 - **KPIs**: The key numbers that will help define how the change is measured
   - _Example_: Productivity numbers, such as hours spent working, employee ratings, etc.